LeoFu9487/miniRT/readme.txt

 remember to abandon in parsing when orientaion = (0,0,0)

-todo : new to redefine for apple
+todo : need to redefine for apple, --save

 usage :